 Jamie supports and coordinates strategic partnerships with communities and community organizations to promote health and wellness.
 He also provides leadership for health system planning responsibilities within Island Health, working with the Ministry of Health and other partners on system advancement and improvement.

-As Vice President – Operations and Support, James provides strategic and operational leadership in the areas of Facilities Maintenance, Design and Construction, Biomedical Engineering, Materials Management, Protection Services, Housekeeping, Food Services, Laundry, Logistics, Patient Flow, and Health Emergency Management.
+As Vice President – Clinical Operations, James provides strategic and operational leadership in the areas of Facilities Maintenance, Design and Construction, Biomedical Engineering, Materials Management, Protection Services, Housekeeping, Food Services, Laundry, Logistics, Patient Flow, and Health Emergency Management.

 In this role James leads a diverse and integrated team focused on enhancing Island Health’s physical infrastructure, processes and support services to improve our patients’ experience and ensure system sustainability.

-Vice President – Chief Financial Officer, Legal Services & Risk
+Vice President – Support Services & Chief Financial Officer

-As Island Health’s Vice-President, Chief Financial Officer, Legal Services & Risk Kim is responsible for strategic and operational management in the areas of Finance, Legal Services, Contracts and Policy Standards, Staff Scheduling, and Enterprise Risk Management.
+As Island Health’s Vice-President, Support Services and Chief Financial Officer, Kim is responsible for strategic and operational management in the areas of Finance, Legal Services, Contracts and Policy Standards, Staff Scheduling, and Enterprise Risk Management.
 In this role, Kim provides leadership in the development of new service delivery models to support effective and efficient operations and encourages the innovative use of technology to improve business processes.

 Dr. Stanwick was appointed the position of Chief Medical Health Officer for Island Health in December 2001.